apmfree78/jbook/README.md

 *Also user can import almost any npm module by placing `import` statement in the code cell.
 You can `import React from 'react'` or any other npm module you may need.*

 The npm imports are handled with a custom ESBuild plugins that checks the input code for import statements, and uses Unpkg to obtain the npm package.
+The npm packages are cached to the browser (using localForage), to improve performance.

 ## Secure Code Sandbox using an iframe